 Swelling and bruising will be present for up to 10 days after surgery.
 Contacts may not be worn until swelling subsides.
 Ointment and drops will be used to keep your eyes moist, and keeping your head elevated on pillows will help the swelling subside more quickly.
 You will need someone to stay with you for the first few days, and physical activity is kept to a minimum.
 You may return to work in 7-10 days once swelling has subsided.

-For more information go to the Preparing for Surgery section and see Eyelid Surgery.
+For more information go to our page on Preparing for Cosmetic Surgery and see Eyelid Surgery.